peripleo/peripleo-maplibre-example/README.md

 ![Hello World example](screenshot.jpg)

-## Using Peripleo in your own project
+## Using Peripleo in Your Own Project

 Install the Peripleo base library and mapLibre integration module.